quanser/Quanser_Interactive_Labs_Resources/docs/source/Objects/car_library.rst

 be used to acquire sensor data from the virtual environment and controls the motion of the vehicles.

-See the QCar :ref:`QCarTutorial` to get a better understanding of using QCars in Quanser Interactive Labs.
+See the :ref:`QCarTutorial` to get a better understanding of using QCars in Quanser Interactive Labs.

 .. _carLibrary: